myric/TotalDisplay/README.md

 # TotalDisplay

-This extraordinarly simple display will animate a cascade of animated gifs - a random selection from Giphy - down the screen.
+This extraordinarily simple display will animate a cascade of animated gifs - a random selection from Giphy - down the screen.
 Unless it runs out of memory.

 ## How It Works